SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 Physicians can give Heparin by intravenous injection, and a drug known as Lovenox that the medical team members administer twice a day.
 There are also other drugs that the doctor can prescribe to slow down the clotting mechanism for more than a few days.

 In most cases of spinal surgery, both mechanical and medical measures are of great use simultaneously.
 It has become normal practice to use pulsatile stockings and place patients on some type of medication to slow the blood clotting mechanism.
 You will get motivation and stimulation to get out of bed as soon as possible and begin exercises immediately after surgery.
-The Southwest Scoliosis and Spine Institute will inform you of the procedures helpful for Scoliosis Care for both DallasPlano, and Frisco, Texas locations.
+The Southwest Scoliosis and Spine Institute will inform you of the procedures that are helpful for scoliosis care at both DallasPlano, and Frisco, Texas locations.
 Let us take care of you contact us.

 Dural Tear